Share

 Turning off always-on tech

 Many offices have televisions mounted in the wall or pillars.
 It’s useful in some lines of business just as some people like to have two computer screens.
-Research by British Gas, the energy supplier, suggests individuals could save £80 a year turning off not-in-use televisions, set top boxes, modems, routers, printers and computers.
+Research by British Gas, the energy supplier, suggests individuals could save £147 a year turning off not-in-use electronic devices.

 Kettles and coolers

-Around 10% of the average office cost goes to kettles and water coolers.
 Kettles are often overfilled so a boiling water tap might save money and aid sustainability programmes.
-Since boiling water taps usually serve chilled water too, you may find that traditional big bottle water coolers fall redundant.
+Since boiling water taps usually serve chilled water too, you may find that traditional large bottle water coolers fall redundant.

 Being imaginative, and doing thorough research, is vital.
-You might save on refrigeration and vending machine costs (which account for another near 10% of average office costs) by sourcing fresh milk and healthy snacks for communal consumption.
+You might save on refrigeration and vending machine costs by sourcing fresh milk and healthy snacks for communal consumption.
 This could also have the added benefit of raising the feel-good factor among employees.

 Travel and training